iMiebaka/LBE/README.md

 ##### When do i get it?

-> The OTP is a means of validating user.
-This will be required when trying to do either transfer or withdraw funds.
+>The OTP is used to validate the user.
+This will be required when attempting to transfer or withdraw funds.

 ##### How to get it?

-> During development, the OTP code will be displayed on the logs, while in producation, the code will be send via registered email.
+> The OTP code will be displayed on the logs during development, and the code will be sent via registered email during production.

 ## Tools